rthallisey/clapper/ansible-tests/README.md

 There is no database right now, so all the results are going to be lost when you restart the server.

-The validations are all in the `playbooks` directory.
+The validations are all in the `validations` directory.

 The `test.html` page should contain a small snippen of JavaScript that accesses the API using CORS.